Are we there yet?

 Who to turn to when you run out of ideas for games to play in the car?
 The AA of course!
 Check out their list of fun games for different ages and break the boredom.
 Car Colour Race is a classic and Who’s Next Door? will have you secretly crying with laughter.

 Listen to an audio book

 Once you’ve exhausted the games and eaten the snacks, it’s quiet time.
 Pick the right audio book and recharge your batteries.
 If you’re in the car a lot during your trip, try a box set.
 Popular picks include, of course, the Harry Potter collection, and anything by David Walliams, Roald Dahl, or Dr Seuss.
 We also liked the Family Lists available to read for inspiration on Audible.co.uk where you can search by genre and by journey time.

 If you are travelling with a partner who can share the driving, it’s a good idea to move to the back at certain stages of the journey.
 ‘If you have very little ones, move seats to supervise snack time, help them play, read to them, and sometimes keep the peace,’ says Julia Perry, childcare professional and mum of two.
 ‘But don’t stay there for too long.
 Explain that unless you sit in front, the driver will get lost! ‘

 Don’t forget the travel potty

-If you’re potty training, a travel potty within easy reach is an absolute must, along with spare liners, a few Pull-Ups Trainers to hand and plenty of wipes.
+If you’re potty training, a travel potty within easy reach is an absolute must, along with spare liners, a few potty training pants to hand and plenty of wipes.
 Brilliant for when you don’t have quick access to facilities, a travel potty is also useful if anyone suffers from travel sickness.
 Read more about potty training on holiday here.

 Screen time is ok